-In an earlier chapter I stated that the Lord's Prayer falls into seven petitions: three pertaining to God, or those known as the theocentric petitions, and four that are manward and are known as the anthropocentric petitions.
-It is with the latter group-those having to do with the foundational and fundamental things in our lives-that we wish to deal at this time.
-They deal with that ugly thing called sin.
-It was Charles Spurgeon who said that no prayer of mortal man could be complete without a confession of sin, and this part of the Lord's Prayer faces up to this business of sin, the reality of it, and how to deal with it.
+In an earlier chapter I stated that the Lord's Prayer falls into seven petitions: three pertaining to God and known as the theocentric petitions, and four that are manward and are known as the anthropocentric petitions.
+The latter group-those having to do with the foundational and fundamental things in our lives-deal with that ugly thing called sin.
+Charles Spurgeon said no prayer of mortal man could be complete without a confession of sin, and this part of the Lord's Prayer faces up to this business of sin, the reality of it, and how to deal with it.
 One of the things that marks us today is that we will not face up to reality.
 Not only is it true of the isms, but it is true of many individually.
 We want to deal with things that are theoretical-not with things that are actual.
 But this prayer is real and actual.